-Do you know why you should use ACH to help your business save time and get paid more quickly?
-In this blog post we share several reasons why a business may benefit from using ACH.
+Do you know why you should use ACH for your business?
+In this blog post we share several benefits of using ACH and partnering with a processor like VeriCheck.

-- There is more certainty of payment with ACH transactions for another reason.
-Credit card charges can be disputed by a consumer for many reasons, while ACH transactions, under the law, can only be disputed for three reasons: The transaction was not for the exact amount authorized, it was processed earlier than the authorized date, or it was not authorized at all.
-This means that a business is more likely to be paid when using an ACH transaction.
+- There is more certainty of payment with ACH transactions than other payment methods.
+For example, credit card charges can be disputed by a consumer for many reasons.
+While ACH transactions, under the law, can only be disputed for three reasons: The transaction was not for the exact amount authorized, it was processed earlier than the authorized date, or it was not authorized at all.